 The AAO website states the following: “Do it yourself treatments can cause lasting damage.
 Whether you’re considering clear aligners or traditional braces, only seek treatment under the direct supervision of an AAO Orthodontist.”
 Expert orthodontists are able to see bone anomalies or problems with teeth roots that photographs and molds would miss.
 While the seeming benefits of direct-to-consumer aligners may be tempting, the benefits simply don’t outweigh the many possible risks.

 Orthodontic care should include much more than just receiving aligners in the mail and placing them in your mouth.
-Most direct-mailing orthodontic treatment companies do not offer the comprehensive care that should accompany orthodontic treatment.
+Most direct-mailing orthodontic treatment companies do not offer comprehensive care that should accompany orthodontic treatment.
 Here are key factors that should always be involved when receiving orthodontic care, according to the AAO:

-While we strongly discourage use of these direct-mailing orthodontic treatments, there may be a few cases in which they would be safe and appropriate.
+While we strongly discourage the use of these direct-mailing orthodontic treatments, there may be a few cases in which they would be safe and appropriate.
 For people over the age of 18 with minor teeth gaps or teeth crowding, a reputable mail-to-home orthodontic service may be able to deliver you the results you desire.
-However, the AAO recommends doing thorough research first, and being evaluated in-person by an AAO orthodontist before pursuing treatment of any kind.
+However, the AAO recommends doing thorough research first and being evaluated in-person by an AAO orthodontist before pursuing treatment of any kind.

 If you’re looking for a reliable, AAO orthodontist in the Kingwood area, Kimbrough Orthodontics is here to serve you.
-We’re happy to answer any questions you may have about your orthodontic needs, provide you with a through evaluation, and outline a treatment plan that will fit your needs—and your mouth—perfectly.
+We’re happy to answer any questions you may have about your orthodontic needs, provide you with a thorough evaluation, and outline a treatment plan that will fit your needs—and your mouth—perfectly.
 (281) 358-8551